jouni/j-elements/README.md

 ### Dialog

-`<j-dialog>`: A simple dialog element.
+`<j-dialog>`: A dialog element.
 A test for `TeleportingElement`.
 Does not handle accessibility or keyboard navigation in any special way.

 ```html
 <j-dialog visible>